vamshi8919/task2/README.md

 # task2

+note:- it does not open in normal browser.The browser should disable its securities due to cross orgin issue. we should ues the commend called "chrome.exe --user-data-dir="C://chrome-dev-disabled-security" --disable-web-security --disable-site-isolation-trials"

 # Updating Data from Google Sheets

 This repository demonstrates how to pull data from a Google Sheets spreadsheet and update the repository with the latest information.
 Follow the steps below to understand and implement this process.